pawanit17/EventBright/README.md

                                 .addAttachment(enterUserDetails)
         session.send(msg)
 ```
-#### Receipt Card
+### Receipt Card
-To display the uesr selections along with the total price, we are using a Receipt Card.
+To display the user selections along with the total price, we are using a Receipt Card.
 ```bash
 var receiptCard = new botBuilder.ReceiptCard(session)
         .title('Ticket Confirmation: ' + session.privateConversationData.selectedEvent )